SergioWinn/DiamondCut-Motors/README.md

 # DiamondCut Motors 🚗 - An Interaction Design Project

 ## Project Description
-DiamondCut Motors is an interface prototype for a car dealership website, designed with a focus on Human-Computer Interaction (HCI) principles.
+DiamondCut Motors is an interface prototype for a car dealership website, designed with a focus on Human and Computer Interaction (HCI) principles.
 This project aims to create an intuitive, efficient, and visually pleasing user experience.
 It is built entirely using front-end technologies.

 ---